Visits to museums, exhibitions, lectures, etc.

 Radiant Aurora

 Radiant Dawn (Burning Daylight) is the title of a novel by Jack London published in 1902.
-It was chosen as a battle name by Mario Bernardo, partisan commander of the Garibaldi “Antonio Gramsci” Brigade operating in the Feltrino Belluno area.
+It was chosen as a nom de guerre by Mario Bernardo, partisan commander of the Garibaldi Brigade “Antonio Gramsci” operating in the Feltrino area of Belluno.

-To the partisan the owner of Terre di Gaia Farm, Claudio Polesana, wanted to dedicate the organic wine “Radiosa Aurora,” which Laguna nel bicchiere presented on May 7, 2022 at its headquarters on St. Michael’s Island.
+To the partisan, the owner of the Terre di Gaia Farm, Claudio Polesana, wanted to dedicate the organic wine “Radiosa Aurora,” which Laguna nel bicchiere presented on May 7, 2022 at its headquarters on the island of S. Michele.

-On the occasion, Marco Borghi, President of the Municipality of Insular Venice, scholar of Resistance history and member of the IVESER Scientific Committee, provided a portrait of the partisan during the war period, while Charles Montanaro, curator of the eponymous archive of film material and former professor of Theory and Technique of Film Language, spoke about the man of cinema.
+On the occasion, Marco Borghi, president of the Municipality of Insular Venice, scholar of the history of the Resistance and member of the Scientific Committee of IVESER, provided a portrait of the partisan during the war period, while Carlo Montanaro, curator of the eponymous archive of film material and former professor of Theory and Technique of Cinematographic Language, spoke about the man of cinema.

-Bernardo’s son, Paolo, a violinist and chair of the violin department at the Bolzano Conservatory, also attended the presentation.
+Bernardo’s son, Paolo, a violinist and chair of the violin department at the Bolzano Conservatory, also participated in the presentation.

 Mario Bernardo passed away on February 10, 2019, just days before his 100th birthday.